datphan126/auto_clicker/README.md

 # Auto Clicker
-This software allows you to select coordinates on your screen and perform repetitive mouse click at those coordinates.
+This software allows you to select coordinates on your screen and perform repetitive mouse clicks at those coordinates.

 **Installation:**